Procedures at the City Office

 If you enroll in this insurance, the amount you pay for medical expenses incurred when receiving treatment at a hospital will be 30% of the total medical expenses.

-When you go to the hospital, make sure to carry your insurance card with you.
-Also, keep your insurance card in a safe place so as not to lose it.
+When you go to the hospital, make sure to carry with you your Health Insurance Eligibility Certificate or My Number Card as your health insurance certificate.
+Also, keep your health insurance certificate in a safe place so as not to lose it.

 Enrollment Procedures